VenkateshVenkyC/About_Mortgage-Explanation/README.md

 ### **Mortgage Explanation**

 A **mortgage** is a legal agreement where a borrower (mortgagor) uses real estate as collateral to secure a loan from a lender (mortgagee).
-If the borrower fails to repay the loan, the lender has the right to foreclose and sell the property to recover the loan amount.
+If the borrower fails to repay the loan, the lender has the right to foreclose and sell the property to recover the loan amount.!

 ---